Do you have lots of savings in cash, but not much invested for retirement?

 17. Expense Ratio

-Expressed as a percent, the expense ratio is the annual operating expenses for a fund for such things as administrative, operating and management fees divided by the value of assets under management.
+Expressed as a percent, the expense ratio describes the annual operating expenses for a fund divided by the value of assets under management.
+Expenses could include such fees for administration and management.
+Generally speaking, the more hands-off a fund manager is, the lower the expense ratio will be.

-There are a lot of terms related to investing, but starting to learn the basics will help you have a better grasp on your financial life and give you confidence to invest in your future.
-If you want to keep reading and learning, be sure to check out Investopedia.
-It’s a virtual content library and a great resource for anyone eager to find the answers to their questions.
+Starting to learn the basics of investing will help you have a better grasp on your financial life and give you the confidence to invest in your future.